top of page

 It would prove to be a death sentence.
 But these brave airmen didn’t go down without a fight.
 And they made an invaluable contribution along the way.

-Pease worked wonders with that barely serviceable plane during the mission that followed.
-When the American squadron came under attack by Japanese fighters, Pease managed to find and bomb his target—under duress.
-Unfortunately, he also sustained a fair amount of damage to his already inadequate plane.
-Witnesses saw him jettisoning a burning bomb bay fuel tank.
+Unfortunately, the already inadequate plane had taken even more damage.
+Witnesses saw Pease jettisoning a burning bomb bay fuel tank.
 He and his crew went missing in action and, for a time, it was believed that he’d been shot down.

 After the war, American authorities discovered the crash site for Pease’s plane.
 They also heard from eyewitnesses.
 Pease didn’t die on August 7, as everyone had thought.
 Instead, he’d parachuted out of his plane, along with one of his crewmen.
 Both men were captured by the Japanese and taken to a POW camp.